StartUPs

 • Willingness to accept guidance throughout the incubation period.

-• Ability to pay the subsidised fee of US$350.00.
+Ability to pay the subsidised fee of US$750.00.
 It costs US$3,000 to deliver the Programme to each Founder.
 The subsidy is possible thanks to our generous donors.
+Once accepted to the Programme the fee is non-refundable.

 Formalising the Incubation Agreement